ericjchoi/GifTastic/README.md

 # GifTastic
-HW6 GifTastic using GIPHY
+HW6 GifTastic using GIPHY - General GIFs search from GIPHY (Rate: G)
-Buttons works fine with duplication check.
-GIPHY api key works fine.

-Working on displaying GIFs on HTML page
+This homework searches general rate G GIFs from GIPHY.com

+Default buttons provided are animals.

+Additional buttons will be added upon keyword input unless duplicated.

+Each gif will be shown with rating on top.

+Default status of each gif is still and will be animated upon clicking on it.

+Each button click will preppend 10 results.